Brad and Jonathan introduce you to the importance of calculating your savings and your true hourly wage.

 This [has] never been about deprivation.
 It should not be about deprivation.
 It’s the fact you can do so much more for so much less and you’re probably taking that fact for granted.
 Apply a little bit of intention to your grocery budget.
 And if we’re going to take some time to apply some intention to our grocery budget, we should probably apply a similar level of intention to all of our life, other aspects of our life.

-If you are interested in finding many of these affordable and delicious meals, then check out our ChooseFI Vault.
-Laura has added 27 recipes to the vault based on taste, but as a bonus they are affordable.
+If you are interested in finding many of these affordable and delicious meals, then here’s a free download for Laura’s top recipes.